Deploying Rapidflare

 </body>

-If you omit widgetTriggerSelector, the widget's default launcher button is shown in the corner you specify; otherwise your own element is used as the trigger.
+If you omit trigger, the widget's default launcher button is shown in the corner you specify; otherwise your own element is used as the trigger.

 | Property | Type | Description |